The ecosystem of the Sahel is in serious danger

 It has reached the National Park de la Langue de Barbarie where it suffocates birds and turtles.
 The plastic contaminates the salinas of fisher port Gandiol and has even ruined the Bahia of the capital Dakar.
 It has become a waste dump of domestic and industrial leftovers.

-There is the idea of a combined project between the World Bank and the local government to construct a recycling plant at the biggest waste dump of the city.
+There is the idea of a combined project between the World Bank and the local government to construct a recycling plant at the biggest waste dump in the city.
 But the situation in the country is unsustainable and therefore requires a much bigger and ambitious action plan.

 Cattle feed on plastic

 The government of Nairobi and the Al Shabaab (the Islamic militia), have both taken measures to stop the plastic from advancing.
 The guerilla force has been called, ironically, the first ecological jihadist organization.

 Ruanda, some 10 years ago, was the pioneer with a strict prohibition on plastic to help save cattle and the obstruction of the waterways.
 This gave a boost to the paper industry.
 They put severe control measures in place to check on businesses and hotels.

 Climate Change and Consumerism

 One has to take 2 important things into account.
 First comes climate change resulting in less water and more desert.
 On the other side, we have consumerism which creates more waste.
 All this causing an environmental catastrophe.
-One can observe it that the desertification of the total region goes parallel with the contamination.
+One can observe that the desertification of the total region goes parallel with the contamination.

 Between 1990 and 2015, Worldwide 8.300 million tons of plastic were produced.
 Of this enormous amount, only 9% was recycled.